Index Funds vs. ETFs—Which Is Right for You?

 Advantages of ETFs vs Index Funds

-An investor can choose a price at which a trade is executed.
-With a stop order, the investor can choose a price below the current price and prevent a loss below that chosen price.
-Investors do not have this type of flexible control with mutual funds.
+An investor can choose a price at which a trade is executed with a limit order.
+She can choose a price below the current price and prevent a loss below that chosen price with a stop order.
+Investors don't have this type of flexible control with mutual funds.

-Should You Use Index Funds, ETFs or Both?
+Should You Use Index Funds, ETFs, or Both?

-Fees and expenses are the enemy of the index investor.
-Therefore the first consideration when choosing between the two is the expense ratio.
-Secondly, there may be some investment types that one fund may have an advantage over the other.
-For example, an investor wanting to buy an index that closely mirrors the price movement of gold, will likely achieve their goal best by using the ETF called SPDR Gold Shares (GLD).
+Fees and expenses are the enemy of the index investor, so the first consideration when choosing between the two is typically the expense ratio.
+There might also be some investment types where one fund has an advantage over another.
+An investor who wants to buy an index that closely mirrors the price movement of gold will likely best achieve his goal by using the ETF called SPDR Gold Shares (GLD).

-Finally, while past performance is no guarantee of future results, historic returns can reveal an index fund or ETF's ability to closely track the underlying index and thus provide the investor greater potential returns in the future.
+Finally, although past performance is no guarantee of future results, historic returns can reveal an index fund or ETF's ability to closely track the underlying index and thus provide an investor with greater potential returns in the future.

 Cautionary Words of Wisdom: Jack Bogle on ETFs

-Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
+The information on this site is provided for discussion purposes only, and should not be construed as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.